srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-To calculate the network size, I need to calculate each layer's size which in return requires to calculate each column's size which depends on each node's size which depends on the number of connections.
-Wow.
+To calculate the network size, we need to calculate each layer's size which in return requires to calculate each column's size which depends on each node's size which depends on the number of connections, ... and so on.
+You get the idea.
 Sounds complicated at first, but it's actually pretty straight forward.
-Hence, I'm going to skip a review of the detailed functions here.
-They can be reviewed in the code directly.
+So, I'm going to skip a review of all the sub functions here.
+They can be reviewed in the code.

 ## Initialize the Network